We’re thrilled to announce the projects that have won community funding so far and details on how you can get involved in their exciting projects:

 We’re funding a project delivering free training by FA qualified coaches for 15 children aged 10 to 13 and 15 young adults aged 16 to 18 whilst also allowing them to enter leagues and play matches.
 Our funding will also contribute to the cost of their men’s team matches for ages 16 to 25 to make taking part in football more affordable for them.
 The funding will also allow the Camden United volunteers to gain qualifications that are needed to ensure they are delivering sessions to the best of their ability.
 With these qualifications, coaches are able to seek further paid employment opportunities which will benefit them more long term.

-Details of how to join Camden United FC will be made available soon but if you’re keen to get your children involved, please email the Community Development team at email@example.com and they will forward your details to Camden United FC.
+If you’re keen to get your children involved, please email the Community Development team at email@example.com and they will forward your details to Camden United FC.

 Deepin Dance – Youth Realities